kimbring2/pdsnd_github/README.md

 To answer these questions using Python, you will need to write a Python script.
 To help guide your work in this project, a template with helper code and comments is provided in a **bikeshare.py** file, and you will do your scripting in there also.
 You will need the three city dataset files too:

+### Dataset

+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core **six (6)** columns:

 ### How to run?

 ```